-The majority of pancreatitis cases are caused by gall stones or alcohol consumption.
-While gall stones generally cause acute pancreatitis, alcohol consumption is the most common cause of chronic pancreatitis.
+The majority of pancreatitis cases are caused by gall tones or alcohol consumption.
+While gall stones generally cause acute pancreatitis, excess alcohol consumption is the most common cause of chronic pancreatitis.

-- The use of certain medications such as corticosteroids, the HIV drug didanosine, valproic acid, the chemotherapy agent azathioprine, and the anihyperglycemic drug metformin.
+- The use of certain medications such as corticosteroids, the HIV drug didanosine, valproic acid, the chemotherapy agent azathioprine, and the antihyperglycemic drug metformin.

-- Hypertriglyceridemia, although the serum trigylceride level needs to be higher than 1000 mg/dl for a person to be at risk.
+- Hypertriglyceridemia, although the serum triglyceride level needs to be higher than 1000 mg/dl for a person to be at risk.

 - Trauma or accidental pancreatic injury incurred during a procedure called endoscopic retrograde cholangiopancreatography (ERCP), which is used to remove gallstones or assess the pancreas.